Vincit/objection.js/newDoc/guide/getting-started.md

 }

 async function createSchema() {
+  if (await knex.schema.hasTable('persons')) {
+    return;
+  }

   // Create database schema.
-You should use knex migration files to do this.
-We
+You should use knex migration files
-  // create it here for simplicity. await knex.schema.createTableIfNotExists('persons', table => {
+  // to do this.
+We create it here for simplicity. await knex.schema.createTable('persons', table => {
     table.increments('id').primary();
     table.integer('parentId').references('persons.id');
     table.string('firstName');